Banknotes of the Philippine peso: New Generation Currency Series (2007–present, printed since 2010 (current))

 Bangko Sentral ng Pilipinas (BSP) began the 12-year demonetization process of the New Design Series when the New Generation Currency (NGC) project was started in 2007 through a formal conceptualization process.
-The series began printing on November 2010 for the particular original batch's subsequent release to general public on December 16, 2010, three years after the project was started.
+The series began printing in November 2010 for the particular original batch's subsequent release to general public on December 16, 2010, three years after the project was started.
 It was approved by Presidents Gloria Macapagal Arroyo and her immediate successor Benigno Aquino III, making the only banknote series to be approved by two presidents.

 The members of the numismatic committee included Bangko Sentral Deputy Governor Diwa Guinigundo and Dr. Ambeth Ocampo, chairman of the National Historical Institute.
 Designed by Studio 5 Designs and Design Systemat, the new banknotes' designs feature famous Filipinos and iconic natural landmarks.
 Former President Corazon Aquino was added to the 500-peso bill together with her husband Senator Benigno Aquino Jr. The word "Pilipino" is rendered on the reverse and on the front in Baybayin (ᜉᜒᜎᜒᜉᜒᜈᜓ) as a see-through register, which is a security feature where if you hold up the note against the light, an image will form, in this case, it's a word that will form.
 The font used for lettering in the banknotes is Myriad, while the numerals are set in the Twentieth Century font.

 The New Generation Currency series is the only circulating set of notes since August 2, 2019.
 In 2017, the BSP updated the design of the NGC series banknotes with the following changes: